 Alopecia (hair loss)

-are many other forms of hair loss – a common cause is alopecia areata which often results in the sudden appearance of round bald patches.
-Other important causes include hormonal problems, iron deficiency, scarring from inflammatory skin diseases and excessive hair shedding, for example following pregnancy and illness.
-Treatment of alopecia involves working out the underlying cause first of all – a doctor experienced in the diagnosis and management of hair loss will then be able to advise the most appropriate therapy.
+There are many other forms of hair loss – a common cause is alopecia areata which often results in the sudden appearance of round bald patches.
+Other important causes of hair loss include hormonal problems, iron deficiency, side effects from medication, scarring from inflammatory skin diseases and excessive hair shedding, for example following pregnancy and illness or stress.
+Treatment of alopecia involves working out the underlying cause first of all – at Dorset Dermatology Clinic we are skilled in the diagnosis and management of hair loss and will be able to advise the most appropriate therapy.
 Investigations to look at the cause of hair loss include blood tests and occasionally a scalp biopsy under local anaesthetic to examine the hair follicle (root).